 #mapgen4.
 Download a high resolution version:

 - Chrome/desktop, Safari/desktop, Safari mobile:

-- Chrome/mobile, Firefox/mobile, Firefox/desktop: I haven’t gotten this to work (also see)
+- Chrome/mobile, Firefox/mobile, Firefox/desktop: download works on some systems (also see)

 Goals for this project: